skellis46/slipbox/the natural world does not question the timing of its birth and death.md

 Chai includes a story from Daoism’s central text, the _Zhuangzi_, about the death of Zhuangzi's wife, and what he says when asked by a friend why he has stopped grieving:

 > I looked back to her beginning and the time before she was born.
 Not only the time before she was born, but the time before she had a body.
 Not only the time before she had a body, but the time before she had a spirit.
 In the midst of the jumble of wonder and mystery, a change took place and she had a spirit.
 Another change and she had a body.
 Another change and she was born.
 Now there’s been another change and she’s dead.
-It’s just like the progression of the four seasons: spring, summer, fall, winter.
+It’s just like the progression of the four seasons: spring, summer, fall, winter. ^3d93c5

 And so, Chai says, there has never been a time when Zhuangzi's wife did not exist, and what makes her existence and non-existence possible is the Dao.

 > By retraining ourselves to reside in the in-betweenness of things, we can release ourselves from the notion that time is being-centric, and consider the alternative: time is the resting nothingness of the Dao.
 This non-being is not a nihilistic threat to being but its natural counterpart.
 As the root of being and non-being, the temporal and spatial nature of the Dao cannot be limited to either of these terms.
 The Dao, therefore, operates in the time of non-time and resides in the space of non-space.

-Before human beings the Dao was unnamed undisturbed and "existed in perfect equanimity and quietude."[@chai-2021-there n.pag] Human beings introduced naming things and the concept of time to try and describe the nature of Dao and, most importantly, "justify our self-elevated standing in the world."[@chai-2021-there n.pag]
+Before human beings the Dao was unnamed, undisturbed and "existed in perfect equanimity and quietude."[@chai-2021-there n.pag] Human beings introduced naming things and the concept of time to try and describe the nature of Dao and, most importantly, "justify our self-elevated standing in the world."[@chai-2021-there n.pag]

 - [[footfall]]